 USAA: Best Membership Perks

 USAA is available only to current or past military members and their immediate family members.
-If you’re eligible for USAA home insurance, you’ll receive perks like discounts on car rentals and ADT home security systems.
+If you’re eligible for USAA home insurance, the provider includes additional perks alongside solid coverage.
+The perks include discounts on car rentals and ADT home security systems.

-Another unique USAA feature is that base policies include three additional types of insurance coverage, while other home insurance companies require you to purchase add-ons for that type of protection.
-This company is a great place to start for anyone that qualifies for a membership.
+Another unique USAA feature is that base policies include three additional types of insurance coverage: credit card fraud protection, identity theft coverage, and inflation protection.
+Other home insurance companies require you to purchase add-ons for that type of protection.

 Sample Quote: $1,033